 No dose adjustment is necessary in patients with mild to moderate renal impairment.
-A maximum dose of 300 mg/day VIMPAT is recommended for patients with severe renal impairment [creatinine clearance (CLCR) less than or equal to 30 mL/min] and in patients with end stage renal disease.
+A maximum dose of 300 mg/day VIMPAT is recommended for patients with severe renal impairment [creatinine clearance (CLCR) less than or equal to 30 mL/min] and in patients with endstage renal disease.
 VIMPAT is effectively removed from plasma by hemodialysis.
 Following a 4-hour hemodialysis treatment, dosage supplementation of up to 50% should be considered.
 In all renally impaired patients, the dose titration should be performed with caution.
 Patients with renal impairment who are taking strong inhibitors of CYP3A4 and CYP2C9 may have a significant increase in exposure to VIMPAT.
 Dose reduction may be necessary in these patients.
-[See Use in Specific Populations]
+[See Use in Specific Populations and CLINICAL PHARMACOLOGY]

 Patients With Hepatic Impairment

 The dose titration should be performed with caution in patients with hepatic impairment.
 A maximum dose of 300 mg/day is recommended for patients with mild or moderate hepatic impairment.

 Dosage Forms And Strengths